marconett/react-native-variations/README.md

 ### 4. Android App signing

-To support switching between different signing key for Android, you need manually add *signingConfigs* to your `android/app/build.gradle` (see [React Native Docs](https://facebook.github.io/react-native/docs/signed-apk-android#adding-signing-config-to-your-app-s-gradle-config)) for each variation.
+To support switching between different signing key for Android, you need to manually add *signingConfigs* to your `android/app/build.gradle` (see [React Native Docs](https://facebook.github.io/react-native/docs/signed-apk-android#adding-signing-config-to-your-app-s-gradle-config)) for each variation.
 The signingConfig must have the name of the variation.

 For example: